dullhunk/book/computinged/getting-started.md

 * **Physics** Teach waves and sound with [Audacity](http://www.audacityteam.org), Acceleration with cars and sensors see [racefortheline.com](http://www.racefortheline.com) or the electromagnetic spectrum using [Infra red cameras](https://www.raspberrypi.org/products/pi-noir-camera-v2/)

 * **Biology / Chemistry** teach students about the analysis of Genes, DNA and proteins in [yourgenome.org](http://www.yourgenome.org) using algorithms, aka [Bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
-See [Ten Simple Rules for Teaching Bioinformatics at the High School Level](https://dx.doi.org/10.1371/journal.pcbi.1002243) and [Teaching Bioinformatics at the Secondary School Level](https://doi.org/10.1371/journal.pcbi.1002242).
+See [Teaching Bioinformatics at the Secondary School Level](https://doi.org/10.1371/journal.pcbi.1002242) and [Ten Simple Rules for Teaching Bioinformatics at the High School Level](https://dx.doi.org/10.1371/journal.pcbi.1002243) and.
 The [yourgenome function finder](http://www.yourgenome.org/activities/function-finders) is a good way of demonstrating how DNA sequences code for proteins

 * **Maths** Lots of scope for supporting and augmenting teaching mathematics using computers